netrisai/docs/sandbox/Sandbox13/onprem-k8s.rst

   NAME         TYPE           CLUSTER-IP      EXTERNAL-IP     PORT(S)                         AGE podinfo      LoadBalancer   172.21.65.106   45.38.161.157   9898:32584/TCP,9999:30365/TCP   9m17s

-Let’s try to curl it (remember to replace the IP below with the IP that has been assigned in the previous command):
+Let's try to curl it (remember to replace the IP below with the IP that has been assigned in the previous command):

 .. code-block:: shell-session